-So, you qualify for the The Manitoba Public Insurance Winter Tire Program.
+So, you qualify for The Manitoba Public Insurance Winter Tire Program.
 Great.
 Now, how do you make sure you get the most out of it?
-Here’s our top ways to hack the program.
+Here are our top ways to hack the program.

 Make Sure You Have Somewhere to Store Those Tires

 You don’t need winter tires in the summer.
 To make sure they last as many seasons as possible, you’re going to want to switch back to your all-season tires when the snow melts.